TTT-2/TTTC/README.md

 -- If false, all weapons will be removed while the player uses their ability. classData.avoidWeaponReset = <boolean> -- [default: false]

+-- If true, the player won't get the class back on respawn, no matter how the ConVar "ttt_classes_keep_on_respawn" is set classData.surpressKeepOnRespawn = <boolean> -- [default: false]

+-- Should be set to true, if the class is getting active after the players death and should not get removed after death.
+-- This information is important for other addons like "TTTC Class Dropper" classData.activeDuringDeath = <boolean> -- [default: false]
 ```

 Check out [this folder](https://github.com/TTT-2/ttt2h-pack-default/tree/master/lua/classes/classes) for a bunch of examples or [this class](https://github.com/TTT-2/tttc-class_shooter/blob/master/lua/classes/classes/class_shooter.lua) for a really simple example.